spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location-static.md

 # Validate

-Follow the steps below to validate adding the new backup location.
+Use the following steps to validate adding the new backup location.
 <br />

 1. Log in to [Palette](https://console.spectrocloud.com/).